dpow/rubus-tools/README.md

 There *is* an official toolchain for the RaspberryPi already available from https://github.com/raspberrypi/tools, so why bother?

-Well, I'm teaching myself how to build embedded Linux systems, and since I already have a RaspberryPi to practice on, this seemed like a good place to coordinate the progress.
+Well, I'm teaching myself how to build embedded Linux systems, and since I already have a RaspberryPi to practice on, this seemed like a good place to start.

 ### License?